fabiojmendes/Autosys/README.md

 A Grafana [dashboard](#tempsys-dashboard) is configured with alerts in case temperatures are sustained above certain threshold.

+On top of the temperature, the module will also send its current voltage and RSSI for observability purposes.
+This will help predict when it is time to change the battery or if the device needs to be moved for better reception.

 ### Repositories

 - [tempsys-hardware](https://github.com/fabiojmendes/tempsys-hardware) in-depth
   hardware description for the tempsys device
 - [tempsys-firmware](https://github.com/fabiojmendes/tempsys-firmware)
   embassy-rs based firmware for tempsys
 - [tempsys-scan](https://github.com/fabiojmendes/tempsys-scan) bluez based
   application to read the bluetooth advertizsing events from tempsys and ship them via mqtt

 ### Block Diagram